ThinkBigAnalytics/AoaDemoModels/model_definitions/bf6a52b2-b595-4358-ac4f-24fb41a85c45/README.md

 # Overview
 Simple least squares regression using GBM module from R taken from [here](https://github.com/gbm-developers/gbm/blob/master/demo/gaussian.R)

+# Datasets
+The dataset used is randomly generated data for demo purposes.
+Therefore it doesn't expect any data information to be provided.

 # Training
 The [training.R](./DOCKER_GENERIC_RAW/model_modules/training.R) produces the following artifacts